KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Sales_Logs/README.md

-# Affiliate Sales Repository
+# Affiliate Sales Highlights

-Welcome to the Affiliate Sales Repository!
+Welcome to the ASH Repository!
 This space is dedicated to tracking and analyzing the sales performance of our affiliates.

 ## About This Repository